Xilinx/Vivado-Design-Tutorials/Device_Architecture_Tutorials/Versal/IO_Design/Single_bank_source_synchronous_design/README.md

 is fed into the TX core from the programmable logic, which follows the TX datapath through a serializer and output delay within the PHY.
 The serializer supports 8:1, 4:1, and 2:1 serialization.
 In the design, an 8:1 serialization factor is used.
 The data is transmitted through the TX data pins of the core.
-To understand the data flow operation inside the TX core, see Versal ACAP SelectIO Resources Architecture Manual (<a href="https://www.xilinx.com/support/documentation/architecture-manuals/am010-versal-selectio.pdf">AM010</a>).
+To understand the data flow operation inside the TX core, see Versal Adaptive SoC SelectIO Resources Architecture Manual (<a href="https://www.xilinx.com/support/documentation/architecture-manuals/am010-versal-selectio.pdf">AM010</a>).

 The PLL input clock to the TX core is fed to the XPLL through a bank0_pll_clkin port.
 In the design,